drunken3agle/UnityStandard/README.md

 # UnityStandard
-Set of commonly used Unity assets to start development quickly
+Set of commonly used Unity assets and scripts to start development quickly

+## Scripts

+### DebugToUI

+Add to a UI->Text component to display Debug.Log() messages in-game.
+Configure the Text component (recommended):
+- Alignment: Left + Bottom
+- Horizontal Overflow: Wrap
+- Vertical Overflow: Truncate
+- Color: Something w/ high contrast in your scene

+Hint: Set the Fade Time to zero to disable it.

 ## Packages